asvae/my-articles/perfect-modal/article.md

 ### Script

-We'll check, if click landed on child.
+We check, if a click landed on child.
 In case it didn't — modal hides itself.

 ```javascript
     import DomHelpers from './Utility/DomHelpers.js'